 Maria Tereza Ruiz

-Laureate 2017 LATIN AMERICA AND THE CARIBBEANProfessor, Department of Astronomy, Universidad of Chile ( Chile ).
+Laureate 2017 for LATIN AMERICA AND THE CARIBBEANProfessor, Department of Astronomy, Universidad of Chile (Chile).

 For her contributions to the study of a variety of faint celestial objects hidden in the darkness of the universe.

-Laureate 2017 ASIA AND THE PACIFICProfessor and Director of the Center of Excellence for Quantum Computation and Communication Technology, University of New South Wales ( Australia ).
+Laureate 2017 for ASIA AND THE PACIFICProfessor and Director of the Center of Excellence for Quantum Computation and Communication Technology, University of New South Wales (Australia).

 For pioneering ultra-fast quantum computers.

-Laureate 2017 EuropeProfessor and Chair of Materials Theory, ETH Zürich ( Switzerland ).
+Laureate 2017 for EUROPEProfessor and Chair of Materials Theory, ETH Zürich (Switzerland).

 For reinventing magnetic materials for next-generation Material Engineering devices.

-Laureate 2017 Africa and Arab StatesAssociate Professor of Chemical Sciences and Engineering, King Abdullah University of Science and Technology (KAUST) ( Saudi Arabia ).
+Laureate 2017 for AFRICA AND THE ARAB STATESAssociate Professor of Chemical Sciences and Engineering, King Abdullah University of Science and Technology (KAUST) (Saudi Arabia).

 For designing novel nanoparticles that could improve early detection of disease.

-Laureate 2017 NORTH AMERICAProfessor of Chemical Engineering and Material Science and Engineering, Stanford University ( USA ).
+Laureate 2017 for NORTH AMERICAProfessor of Chemical Engineering and Material Science and Engineering, Stanford University (United States). ).

 For inventing skin-inspired Material Engineering materials.

-Laureate 2016 LATIN AMERICA AND THE CARIBBEANProfessor, Molecular Virology Laboratory, Fundación Instituto Leloir, CONICET, Buenos Aires ( Argentina ).
+Laureate 2016 for LATIN AMERICA AND THE CARIBBEANProfessor, Molecular Virology Laboratory, Fundación Instituto Leloir, CONICET, Buenos Aires (Argentina).

 For her seminal discoveries on how mosquito-borne viruses reproduce and cause human diseases, particularly Dengue Fever.

-Laureate 2016 EuropeProfessor and researcher in microbiological Sciences, Genetics and Biochemistry, Director of the Max Planck Institute for Infection Biological Sciences, Berlin ( Germany )..
+Laureate 2016 for EUROPEProfessor and researcher in microbiological Sciences, Genetics and Biochemistry, Director of the Max Planck Institute for Infection Biological Sciences, Berlin (Germany).

-For her game-changing discovery, alongside Professor Jennifer Doudna, of a versatile DNA editing technique to “rewrite” flawed genes in people and other living organisms, opening tremendous new possibilities for treating, even curing, diseases.
+For her game-changing discovery, alongside Professor Emmanuelle CHARPENTIER, of a versatile DNA editing technique to “rewrite” flawed genes in people and other living organisms, opening tremendous new possibilities for treating, even curing, diseases.

 For her outstanding research into the biology of the bird flu virus, leading to the development and use of an effective vaccine.

-Laureate 2016 NORTH AMERICALi Ka Shing Chancellor Chair Professor, Department of Chemistry and Department of Molecular and Cell Biological Sciences, University of California, Berkeley ( USA ).
+Laureate 2016 for NORTH AMERICALi Ka Shing Chancellor Chair Professor, Department of Chemistry and Department of Molecular and Cell Biological Sciences, University of California, Berkeley (United States). ).